***Post edited on 11 Jan. 2022***

 New Jersey the Clear Leader

-Even if New York were to legalize online sports betting in 2021, the state would face an uphill battle to catch its neighbor.
+Even if New York has legalized online sports betting in 2022, the state would face an uphill battle to catch its neighbor.
 The state of New Jersey is now the clear leader in the sports betting industry, setting new records nearly every month.

 In November, sports betting handle totaled more than $930 million, and $1 billion in handle is a real possibility in the future.
 Nevada and Pennsylvania are the second and third largest sports betting markets, but they can’t even come close to keeping up with New Jersey.

-New York continues to lose sports betting dollars to New Jersey each month, but that would change with legalized online sports betting.
+New York continued to lose sports betting dollars to New Jersey each month, but that will change with legalized NY online sports betting.
 For now, New Jersey is reaping the benefits of New York not making that change.